Note: To read The Wishing Map from the beginning, click here.

 And it almost felt like home.

-Thoughts: True quests alter not just our actions, but our character.
+Thoughts: Quests alter not just our actions, but us.
+That is their true purpose.

 To read The Wishing Map 102, click here!